INSAgenda/yew-template/README.md

 };
 ```

+As of now, Yew item references in lists are not supported.
+This will be inmplemented in the future as the Yew documentation recommends, though the performance impact has been found to be negligible in most cases.

 ### Minimizing bloat

-The whole point of using this crate is making your code more readable.
+The whole point of using this crate is making your code more readable than when using Yew directly.
 However, you will still find yourself writing lines of code that do not carry that much meaning.
 We already saw that `variable_ident=variable_ident` can be shortened to `variable_ident`.
 But it could even be completely omitted!
 Add `...` at the end of your macro call to tell that undefined variables should be retrieved from local variables with the same name.
 Taking the "Hello world" example:

 ```html
 <div>